erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 This package provides two ComfyUI nodes that simplify working with ControlNet maps by caching generated maps to disk and exposing a visual browser:

 - `CacheMapNode` — smart cache layer that checks a disk cache before requesting expensive preprocessors and can save generated maps for reuse.
-- `CacheMapBrowserNode` — sidebar/browser integration to preview and load cached maps (returns image + mask).
+- `CacheMapBrowserNode` — sidebar/browser integration to preview and load cached maps (returns the selected map).